PsyTeachR/mcs-conv/docs/02-intro-to-r.md

 ## Activity 9: Make R your own

 Finally, you can customise how R Studio looks to make it feel more like your own personal version.
 Click `Tools` - `Global Options` - `Apperance`.
-You can change the default font, font size, and general apperance of R Studio, including using dark mode.
+You can change the default font, font size, and general appearance of R Studio, including using dark mode.
 Play around with the settings and see which one you prefer - you're going to spend a lot of time with R, it might as well look nice!

 ## Finished